dspringuel-va/blog-posts/devops-handbook/FirstWay.md

 and safety when releasing new features.
 For example, if a problem is detected during a canary deployment at 1%, it means that probably at most 1% of the users will be affected by this defect.
-The problem can be fixed earlier, without any major disruption.
+The problem can be fixed earlier, without any major disruptions.
 Furthermore, patterns like the feature toggles allow easy rollbacks, or gracefully degrade performance if problems arise (e.g. Netflix showing static recommendations instead of personalized recommendations).